danieldoh/danieldoh.github.io/content/project/AR-Storytelling/index.md

 ---
-title: 'An Exploratory Study on Multi-modal Generative AI in AR Storytelling (In-Progress)'
+title: 'An Exploratory Study on Multi-modal Generative AI in AR Storytelling (In Progress)'
 summary: 'Conducted an exploratory study on the effects of AI-generated multi-modal content on the expression and perception of AR Storytelling.'
 tags: